Kuzhivelil Mathew: Higher studies

-While teaching Old Testament in Serampore College, Mathew proceeded to the University of Edinburgh, Scotland in the academic year 1962 to 1963 and enrolled to pursue doctoral studies in the field of Old Testament under Professors G. W. Anderson, N. W. Porteous and R. E. Clements, who were then teaching at the University of Edinburgh.
-Between 1964 and 1968, Mathew returned to Serampore College, Serampore to take up his teaching assignments.
-He left the college again in 1968–1969 to spend a year at the University of Hamburg, Germany under Klaus Koch.
-In the final phase of his doctoral research, he spent the final academic year (1969-1970) at the University of Edinburgh, Scotland and submitted a thesis on the topic God and Nature in the Book of Psalms thereby becoming the first Indian to be awarded a doctorate by the Faculty of Theology of the University of Edinburgh, Scotland.
+Mathew travelled to the University of Edinburgh, in Scotland in the academic year 1962 to 1963.
+He enrolled to pursue doctoral studies in the field of Old Testament studies under Professors G. W. Anderson, N. W. Porteous and R. E. Clements,.
+In 1964 and 1968, Mathew returned to Serampore to take up his teaching again.

+He left the college again in 1968 to spend a year at the University of Hamburg, Germany under Klaus Koch.
+In the final phase of his doctoral research, he spent the final academic year (1969-1970) at the University of Edinburgh, Scotland and submitted a thesis on the topic God and Nature in the Book of Psalms.
+In doing so he became the first Indian to be awarded a doctorate by the Faculty of Theology of the University of Edinburgh, Scotland.

 Visiting scholar

 After leaving the Seminary in Kottayam in 1994, Mathew spent three years as a Vicar of the Parish in Ranni.

 In 1997, he was Visiting Professor at the Aizawl Theological College, Aizawl.

 In 1999 and 2008, he was a guest professor at his alma mater in Serampore.

 From 2000 to 2002 he took up the principalship of Dharma Jyoti Vidyapeeth in Faridabad.